 The in-depth interview, usually averaging sixty to ninety minutes, includes a discussion of the Volunteer’s life before Peace Corps, Peace Corps training, the experience of serving as a Volunteer in-country, and reflections on the impact Peace Corps service had on the Volunteer, the host country and the United States.
-In 2021 the interview format was modified to accommodate current and former Peace Corps staff members and counterparts.
+In 2021 the interview format was modified to accommodate current and former Peace Corps staff members.
 Interviews average sixty to ninety minutes.

 Klein soon discovered the need to expand the project to capture Peace Corps stories from as many countries and eras as possible.
 He conducted dozens of interviews and over time trained 25 other RPCVs to do the same.
 Before his death in 2012, he asked his friend Phyllis Noble (Nigeria, 1965-1967) to lead the effort, which she tirelessly did until her passing in 2017.

 Currently, the Project is managed by a leadership team:

 - Candy Wiggum (Returned Volunteer, Republic of North Macedonia 2009-2012)